AldousMendoza/ObstructionSensor/README.md

 # Obstruction Sensor

-This is my first attempt in making a device using a raspberry pi.
+This is my first attempt in making a device using the raspberry pi.

 ## Build Instructions